 Mix together the flour, sugar (if you're making a sweet pie crust), and salt (photo 1).

-Step 2: Mix in the fat
+Step 2: Cut in the butter

 Step 3: Add the liquid

+You have to be flexible about the amount of water to add as the actual amount will depend on the humidity of the day.
 Squeeze a small amount of dough between your fingers and if it is very crumbly, add more ice water, 1 tablespoon at a time (2 tablespoons maximum).
+Adding too much water will make the resulting dough tough after baking.

 Try not to over mix the dough (you want to keep that butter cold and separate from the flour).
 Don't worry if the dough has a slight vinegary smell.
 That will dissipate during baking and/or be overwhelmed by the filling.